-Chief Heidi Cook of Misipawistik Cree Nation – Chief Cook is from Grand Rapids, Manitoba, and is a member of the Misipawistik Cree Nation.
-Her interests include the protection of lands and waters, understanding and strengthening Treaty relationships, cultural teachings and ceremonies, and living a good life.
-She holds a BA in Environmental Sustainability and Politics and a Masters Certificate in Project Management from UWinnipeg, and a Masters in Development Practice (MDP) in Indigenous Development from the University of Winnipeg.
-Heidi has served for 6 years as a Councillor for Misipawastik Cree Nation and most recently, in July of 2020, she was elected Chief of Misipawistik.
-Prior to her time as an elected official, Heidi worked with the Misipawistik Cree Nation Traditional Lands and Waters in areas of land use, planning, and management.
-She continues her work with Indigenous communities in Manitoba to achieve development that is just, improves opportunities for health and employment, and ensures lands, waters, and rights are protected.
+Chief Heidi Cook of Misipawistik Cree Nation (Grand Rapids, Manitoba) is interested in the protection of lands and waters, understanding and strengthening Treaty relationships, cultural teachings and ceremonies, and living a good life.
+Heidi served as a Councillor for Misipawastik Cree Nation for six years, until she was elected Chief in July 2020.
+Prior to her time as an elected official, Heidi worked with the Misipawistik Cree Nation in areas of land use, planning, and management.